Philippine Senate Committee on Local Government

 The Philippine Senate Committee on Local Government is a standing committee of the Senate of the Philippines.

 Jurisdiction

 According to the Rules of the Senate, the committee handles all matters relating to local government units in the Philippines, such as autonomous regions, provinces, cities, special metropolitan political subdivisions, municipalities and barangays.

-Members, 18th Congress
+Members, 20th Congress

-Based on the Rules of the Senate, the Senate Committee on Local Government has 13 members.
+Based on the Rules of the Senate, the Senate Committee on Local Government has 15 members.

-The President Pro Tempore, the Majority Floor Leader, and the Minority Floor Leader are ex officio members.

-Here are the members of the committee in the 18th Congress as of September 24, 2020: